-Lots of baby pigs, called piglets, are born on farms.
-A mother pig is called a sow, and she can have two litters of pigs per year.
-Each litter has 8-12 piglets.
+Farmers keep sows (female hogs) to give birth to and mother new pigs.
+A sow can have at least two litters of pigs per year, and each litter has 8-12 piglets.
 Many piglets are born in farrowing stalls.
-These keep the mother from accidentally crushing her babies - remember, she weighs hundreds of pounds, and the piglets weigh only a few pounds when they are born.
-Farrowing stalls also make it easy and safe for the farmer to feed the sow, check the mother is healthy, and give medicine when it is needed.
+These keep the mother from accidentally crushing her babies; remember, she weighs hundreds of pounds, and the piglets weigh only a few pounds when they are born.
+Farrowing stalls also make it easy and safe for the farmer to feed the sow, check to see if the mother is healthy, and give medicine when it is needed.
 After three weeks, the pigs are weaned and can move to a solid food diet.

 Kentucky farm families work to provide the best care for their pigs and ensure we have safe food to eat.
-At about 270 pounds, the farmer prepares the pig for market.
-They will take it to one of Kentucky’s USDA inspected meat processing plants that make pork available to eat through grocery stores and restaurants.
+Once the pigs weigh between 250 and 280 pounds, the farmer sells the pigs for processing.
+They will take them to one of Kentucky’s USDA inspected meat processing plants that make pork available to eat through grocery stores and restaurants.

-Did you know: pigs are similar enough to humans that scientists can use their tissues and organs in surgeries?
+Pigs are also similar enough to humans that doctors can use their tissues and organs in surgeries.
+People regularly receive pig heart valves when their valves wear out.
 Pigs are incredibly valuable for human medicine.